 It should be emphasized that there are issues of climate change decision-making that these scenarios do not address.
 For example, they were not designed for use in exploring the role of aerosols in climate change.
-And they lack the regional detail that may be desired for many aspects of local or regional decision-making.
+And they lack the level of detail that may be desired for local or regional decision-making, such as state or city planning or the decision-making of individual firms or members of the public.
 In addition, this report should in no way be perceived as a cost benefit analysis of climate policy.
 The focus is exclusively on the nature and costs of the mitigation required to meet various stabilization levels.
 No attempt has been made to assess the damages avoided by adopting a particular stabilization level or ancillary benefits that may be realized (e.g., in air pollution reduction).
 Although the information contained in the report should provide a useful input to policy deliberations, it provides an incomplete guide to decisions on particular policy measures.

 Three analytical models, all meeting the criteria set forth in the Prospectus, were used in preparing the new scenarios.
 As also directed in the Prospectus, fifteen scenarios are presented in this document, five from each of the three modeling teams.
 First, each team produced a unique reference scenario based on the assumption that no climate policy would be implemented either nationally or globally beyond the current set of policies in place (e.g., the Kyoto Protocol and the President's greenhouse gas emissions intensity target for the U.S.).
-These reference scenarios were developed independently by the modeling teams, so they provide three separate visions of how the future might unfold across the globe over the 21st century without additional climate policies.
+These reference scenarios were developed independently by the modeling teams, so they provide three separate visions of how the future might unfold across the globe over the $21^{\text{st}}$ century without additional climate policies.

 Each team then produced four additional stabilization scenarios, which are departures from each team's reference case.
-The Prospectus specified that stabilization levels, common across the teams, be defined in terms of the total long-term radiative impact of the suite of greenhouse gases (GHGs) that includes carbon dioxide ( $CO_2$ ), nitrous oxide ( $N_2O$ ), methane ( $CH_4$ ), hydrofluorocarbons (HFCs), perfluorocarbons (PFCs), and sulfur hexafluoride ( $SF_6$ ).
+The Prospectus specified that stabilization levels, common across the teams, be defined in terms of the total long-term radiative impact of the suite of greenhouse gases (GHGs) that includes carbon dioxide (CO2), nitrous oxide (N2O), methane (CH4), hydrofluorocarbons (HFCs), perfluorocarbons (PFCs), and sulfur hexafluoride (SF6).
 This radiative impact is expressed in terms of radiative forcing, which is a measure of the additional heat-trapped in the atmosphere by these six GHG's relative to preindustrial levels.